donaldsontu520/manipulating-python-strings-starter/manipulating-strings-notes.md

     - Example: The `len()` function returns the number of characters in a string
     - Built-in functions are already part of the Python language, so you just use them when needed (you don't have to create a built-in function because it already exists)
     - NOTE: A blank space also counts as a character in a string
+- You can use **index numbers** to extract (grab) one or more characters from a string
+    -  The first character in a string has an index number of 0 (zero)
+    -  The second character in a string has an index number of 1 (and so forth)
+    -  Use an index number of -1 to grab the **last character** in a string
+    -  Moving from right to left in a string, the last character in a string has an index number of -1
+    -  Example: cat
+          - The letter 't' has an index number of -1
+          - The letter 'a' has an index number of -2

 ## Helpful Resource
 - [How to Index Strings in Python](https://codingwithestefania.hashnode.dev/python-string-indexing-how-to-get-characters#heading-using-the-character)